-Prophet Muhammad Daughters is a Series of paintings by British artist Gheorghe Virtosu.
-The body of the Series opens as the artist imagination works on the visualization of women of Islam.
+Prophet Muhammad Daughters is a series of paintings by British artist Gheorghe Virtosu.
+The body of the Series opens as the artist's imagination works on the visualization of women of Islam.
 The question compelled me to sit through the work when I first saw it for 15 minutes.
 When looking at the painting, I began to narrate my journey between the two places.
 The artist confides in his viewer a dilemma.
-Despite his original intention of silently observing these two quarters, I was astonished as to how he felt capable of presenting a politically neutral picture and still question the role of woman in Islamic society.
+Despite his original intention of silently observing these two quarters, I was astonished as to how he felt capable of presenting a politically neutral picture and still question the role of women in Islamic society.
 As he voices his canvas, his tone is inflected by intent, the relevance of this work resonates in an increased language of globalization of today.
 This work addresses the concerns by representing a framework for the cultural discourse.
-For the viewer, the simply composed work conveys many complexities, but, above all, an attempt to improve the role of women in the local society.
+For the viewer, the composed work conveys many complexities, but, above all, an attempt to improve the role of women in the local society.

 Art, in its diversity, is impossible to define.
-But something within it has to arrest and work upon us in order to transform.
-My argument isn’t about art reproducing standard representations of beauty, nor does it advocate art that provides unremitting and therefore benign viewing pleasure.
+But something within it has to arrest and work upon us to transform.
+My argument isn’t about art reproducing standard representations of beauty, nor does it advocate art that provides unremitting and, therefore, benign viewing pleasure.
 No. As someone living in an age when so much political maneuvering and messaging is embedded within the visual, when so many images vie for our attention with a fixed agenda, we need art to inhabit beauty as a temporary stratagem, a Trojan horse, in order to go beyond the borders of the norm or the benign and enable us to see things anew.